software-mansion/radon-ide/packages/docs/docs/troubleshooting.md

 sidebar_position: 7
 ---

-## Troubleshooting issues with React Native IDE
+## Troubleshooting issues with Radon IDE

-Below, we outline some ways that may help you self-diagnose and hopefully resolve issues you may encounter when using the React Native IDE extension.
+Below, we outline some ways that may help you self-diagnose and hopefully resolve issues you may encounter when using the Radon IDE extension.

 ### -sec-num- Project setup diagnostics commands